Sahil7709/Data-Migration1/README.md

 - **Worker**: Processes queued migration jobs and writes to MongoDB
 - **Queue**: MongoDB-based job queue for processing CSV files
 - **Models**: Job, Record, and AuditLog for tracking migration status

+## Database Configuration

+By default, the application connects to the 'DataMigration' database.
+You can override this by setting the MONGO_URI environment variable.

 ## Troubleshooting